Ch-AhteshamUlHaq/Portfolio-Mobile-Version-/README.md

 # Portfolio-Mobile-Version

-Setup a mobile version Portfolio: Mobile Version Projects PR to display my projects and skills
+<h1>Setup a mobile version Portfolio: Mobile Version Projects PR to display my projects and skills</h1>

-Hi, I simple coded the mobile version with the help of flexbox and figma features.
+<h2>Hi, I simple coded the mobile version with the help of flexbox and figma features.
 It is a structure where we decorate and furnishe further.
 Develop the responsive one, It's a Portfolio: Mobile Version projects display.
 It helps the users to understand our services better.
-It also helps users to understand now a days features and techs.
+It also helps users to understand now a days features and techs. </h2>

-Built With Major languages Frameworks Technologies used Html, Css, linters.
+<h3>Built With Major languages Frameworks Technologies used Html, Css, linters.</h3>
-Grid,
-Flexbox,
-Hover
+<h4>Grid,</h4>
+<h4>Flexbox,</h4>
+<h4>Hover</h4>

-To get a local copy up and running follow these simple example steps.
+<h5>To get a local copy up and running follow these simple example steps.</h5>

 Prerequisites
 Setup
 Install
 Usage
 Run
-tests
+Tests
 Deployment
 Authors
 👤 Author